zzamboni/750words-client/README.md

 ## Emacs integration

 The `750words` Emacs library allows using the `750words-client` command line program to post text from within Emacs.
 With it, you can post an entire buffer, or a selected region.
 Support for `auth-sources` is provided so you don&rsquo;t have to store your credentials in your Emacs config.
+Additionally, the `ox-750words` library enables an Org exporter which posts the contents of your Org buffer, region or subtree to 750words.com, converting it first to Markdown, which is understood by 750words.com.

 <a id="emacs-installation"></a>